Roberto Cavalli (company): Expansion

-The 1994 Collection at the Milan Fashion Week put on stage the Cavalli Woman: tiger and wildlife motifs applied to jeans, printed clothing, embroidered fur and long, lavish gowns that showed off the body.
+The 1994 Collection at the Milan Fashion Week presented tiger and wildlife motifs applied to jeans, printed clothing, embroidered fur and long gowns.
 Animal prints were a distinctive element of the brand.
-Later, the sand-blasted denim came out and the fashion house was the first to show Lycra stretch jeans.
+Subsequently, the fashion house pioneered the introduction of sand-blasted denim and was the first to showcase Lycra stretch jeans.
 New clothing lines were launched on the market: Just Cavalli, Angels & Devils (renamed Roberto Cavalli Junior), and Class Cavalli.
 The first Roberto Cavalli mono-brand boutique opened in Venice in 1996.
 At the end of 2001, the brand was distributed in more than 30 countries, including the United States, Asian and Russian markets.

-The Marcolin group started to develop and distribute Roberto Cavalli and Just Cavalli sunglasses and optical frames.
-In 2002 the company teamed up with Sector to design 6 Cavalli watch lines, which itself made €3.9 million revenue.
+The Marcolin group started to develop and distribute Roberto Cavalli and Just Cavalli sunglasses and optical frames in 1998.
+In 2002 the company collaborated with Sector to design 6 Cavalli watch lines, which itself made €3.9 million revenue.
 The Just Cavalli Club opened in Milan the same year.
 In 2007, Roberto Cavalli became the first Italian fashion brand to create a limited collection for the fast-fashion retailer H&M.

-On the 40th anniversary celebration in 2010, the label presented an exclusive runway collection in Paris, which included most of its iconic dresses.
-In the last years, under Roberto Cavalli's lead, the new interior design division Roberto Cavalli Home debuted at the Salone del Mobile trade fair in 2012.
+On the 40th anniversary celebration in 2010, the label presented a runway collection in Paris, which included its dresses.
+In 2012 the new interior design division Roberto Cavalli Home debuted at the Salone del Mobile trade fair.
 New licensing agreements were signed with Renzo Rosso's OTB Group for Just Cavalli and Coty Inc. For Roberto Cavalli and Just Cavalli perfumes.
 The company closed 2014 with €210 million revenue and €12 million loss.